TTLabs/EvaporateJS/README.md

 #### Breaking Changes to the API

 1. Instantiate Evaporate with the new [`create`](#api) class method and not with the `new` keyword.
-The default AWS Sigature Version is now 4.
+The default AWS Signature Version is now 4.
 If you are using AWS V2 Signatures, then you must explicitly specify the signature when creating an Evaporate instance: `awsSignatureVersion: '2'`.
 2. The [`.add()`](#evaporateprototypeadd) method now returns a Promise.
 Assure that your code uses the Evaporate instance passed when the [`Evaporate.create`](#api) resolves.